dhelmr/bachelor-thesis/README.md

 Without `--short`, more information will be printed.
 Then you can see, that feature extractors and decision engines can take additional CLI parameters.
 Those can just be added when specifying them in the `train` command (see examples below).

-## Simulate traffic, detect anomalies and create evaluation report
+## Simulate traffic, detect anomalies and create evaluation

 First build and train a model by analyzing normal traffic: